Rectangular Spiral Galaxies are Still Hard: Introduction

 \section{Introduction}

-Spiral Galaxies is a pencil-and-paper puzzle published by Nikoli in 2001~\cite{n-sg-01} under the name ``Tentai Show''~\cite{gsp-18}.
-It is played on a grid of unit squares with given {\it centers}: points that are located at grid vertices, square centers, or edge midpoints.
-The goal is to decompose the grid into polyominoes such that each polyomino contains exactly one center and is $180^\circ$ rotationally symmetric about its center; see Figure~\ref{fig:sg-ex} (a).
-The solution for a Spiral Galaxies puzzle may not be unique, but generally puzzles are designed to have a unique solution.
+Spiral Galaxies is a pencil-and-paper puzzle published by Nikoli since 2001~\cite{n-sg-01} under the name ``Tentai Show''~\cite{gsp-18}.
+It is played on a grid of unit squares with given ``centers'' --- points located at grid vertices, cell centers, or edge midpoints.
+The goal is to decompose the grid into polyominoes called ``galaxies'' such that each galaxy contains exactly one center and is $180^\circ$ rotationally symmetric about its center; see Figure~\ref{fig:sg-ex}(a).
+The solution for a Spiral Galaxies puzzle may not be unique, but typically puzzles are designed to have a unique solution.

-Friedman~\cite{f-sgpnp-02} showed Spiral Galaxies to be NP-complete for general polyomino shapes, and Fertin et al.~\cite{fjk-tagsg-15} showed NP-hardness for Spiral Galaxies of size at most seven.
-In this paper we consider Rectangular Galaxies, a variant of Spiral Galaxies in which all polyominoes are required to be rectangles; see Figure~\ref{fig:sg-ex} (b).
-We consider the general case and a special case in which we allow only 1$\times$1, 1$\times$3, and 3$\times$1 rectangles.
-We show that both puzzle variants are (still) NP-complete.
-The proof for the latter puzzle also implies that finding a non-crossing matching in squared grid graphs (that is, graphs whose vertices are a subset of the integer lattice and whose edges connect vertices at distance exactly $2$) is NP-complete.
-Moreover, we show that the problem of counting the number of solutions to a Spiral Galaxies board when only $1\times 1, 1\times 3$ and $3\times 1$ galaxies are allowed is \#P-complete and ASP-complete.
-Refer to~\cite[Chapter 28]{v-aa-10} and~\cite{y-ccfas-03,ys-ccfas-03} for definitions of \#P-completeness and ASP-completeness, respectively.
+Friedman~\cite{f-sgpnp-02} proved Spiral Galaxies NP-complete for general polyomino galaxies.
+His proof uses galaxies of area up to $22$.
+Fertin et al.~\cite{fjk-tagsg-15} proved NP-completeness for galaxies of area at most $7$, while the puzzle becomes solvable in polynomial time if galaxies are restricted to have area at most $2$ or to be squares.
+How much simpler can we make the galaxy shapes and still have Spiral Galaxies puzzles be NP-complete?

+In this paper, we consider Spiral Galaxies with rectangular galaxies, in two possible senses: \begin{enumerate} \item In \defn{Rectangular Galaxies}, the polyomino galaxies are required to be rectangles.
+This is an additional restriction on the puzzle beyond $180^\circ$ rotational symmetry around the unique center contained in each rectangle. \item Spiral Galaxies puzzles designed so that all their solutions (if any) have rectangular galaxies.
+In other words, we have a \emph{promise} that all solutions are rectangular. \end{enumerate} Figure~\ref{fig:sg-ex}(b) shows an example of a Spiral Galaxies puzzle where the unique solution is rectangular, so it is a valid input to either Rectangular Galaxies or rectangular-promise Spiral Galaxies.